I Haven’t Filed Taxes in 3 Years. What Do I Do?

 Loan Applications

-Financial institutions review tax returns to validate income when applying for loans.
+Financial institutions review tax returns to validate income when applying for personal loans, mortgages, and business loans.
 Unfiled tax returns hinder your ability to provide necessary documentation, complicating loan or mortgage approval.
-Unfiled taxes can also lead to higher interest rates, increasing financial burden.
+Unfiled taxes can also lead to higher interest rates, increasing financial burden, which makes timely, professional tax preparation in Chicago for individuals and small businesses especially valuable.

-Renting housing can be challenging with unfiled tax returns, as landlords often require them to verify income and reliability.
+Renting an apartment can be challenging with unfiled tax returns, as landlords often require them to verify income and reliability.
 Without filed returns, providing necessary documentation for rental applications is difficult, making it advisable to address tax issues before applying for housing.

 Social Assistance Programs

 Eligibility for many social assistance programs requires recent tax returns to establish financial need.
-Without filed tax return, qualifying for these programs is challenging, underscoring the importance of up-to-date tax filings.
+Without filed tax return, qualifying for these programs is challenging, underscoring the importance of up-to-date tax filings, and for self-employed taxpayers, unreported income can also reduce future social security retirement credits and complicate disability benefits tied to earnings records.

 How Many Years Can You Go Without Filing Taxes?